 Lunar Day Pujas are traditional Vajrayana Deity Yoga practices.
-Most months, We gather on the New Moon, and the 10th and 25th days of the Tibetan Lunar calendar.
+Most months, we gather on the New Moon, and on the 10th and 25th days of the Tibetan Lunar calendar.

-Buddhism Book Study Group
+Buddhism Book Study Group on Tuesdays

 Buddhist meditation is a practice of wakeful presence.
 During meditation, everything outside ourselves is left as it is.
 Attention is focused on the present moment.
 The purpose of meditation is to wake up from the maze of habitual distractions and dissatisfactions.
 The goal is to be simply present, to experience things as they are.